omniauth/omniauth/README.markdown

 * LDAP (credit: [pyu10055](https://github.com/pyu10055))
 * Flickr (credit: [pchilton](https://github.com/pchilton))

+## Compatibility

+OmniAuth is tested against the following Ruby versions:

+* 1.8.7
+* 1.9.1
+* 1.9.2
+* jRuby (note, the Evernote strategy is not available for jRuby)
+* Rubinius
+* REE

 ## Usage

 OmniAuth is a collection of Rack middleware.
 To use a single strategy, you simply need to add the middleware: